littermap/littermap/CONTRIBUTING.md

 - Despite its sophistication, we want the project to be approachable to contributors
 - We'd like to build this platform in a way that outsiders can understand how it works

 Also, we invite you to use anything from this project in your open source project.
-The code, contributed by the contributors, is published under the [GPL-3](https://github.com/littermap/littermap/blob/b57dde67cb58bcc84e11e37660be8955cf057e58/LICENSE) license.
+The code, contributed by the contributors, is published under the [AGPL-3](https://www.gnu.org/licenses/agpl-3.0) or later license.

 If you'd like to simply report a bug, please check to see if an [issue](https://github.com/littermap/littermap/issues) already exists, and if not create one.